Find Affordable College Courses

 $13,094 Average Tuition & Fees

-Central Michigan University ranked #25 on this year’s Best Value Journalism Schools list.
-Located in the distant town of Mount Pleasant, Central Michigan is a public college with a large student population.
+Central Michigan University came in at #25 in this year’s edition of the Best Value Journalism Schools ranking.
+Located in the town of Mount Pleasant, Central Michigan is a public school with a fairly large student population.

 The average tuition and fees for an out-of-state undergraduate student at Central Michigan are $13,094 a year.
 On average, journalism graduates from Central Michigan take out $26,603 in student loans while working on their degree.
 This translates to an average monthly loan payment of $297, based on a 10-year repayment plan.